trisha-t/service-manual/content/governing-content/intro.md

 category: Why
 title: Why you should govern content
 ---
-When you govern content, you bring together the right people and expertise and assign accountability and ownership.
+When you govern content, you bring together the right people and expertise.

 Use content governance to:
 - clarify who does what, when, how, why and where